oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 This document is focused on the use of **TC Product Repos** to develop TC work products (e.g., specifications, committee notes).
+However, the TC's basic development process and the "fork & pull" model can be applied to updating the contents of all three types of repositories.

+# 4 OpenC2 TC Work Product Development Process

+This section outlines the TC's standard work product development process.

 ## 4.1 Identify Work Product Need

-Any TC member can propose a work product, typically by presenting their idea to the TC membership (e.g., at a monthly meeting).
+Any TC member can propose a work product, typically by presenting their idea to the TC membership (e.g., at the monthly TC meeting).
 The work product will then need a name and an abstract in order to submit the request for a starter document (naming and starter document requests are discussed in the next section).
 In addition, the TC must approve a motion requesting the establishment of a version control instance (repo) for the newly identified work product; a [simple majority